 Where voting results are not definitive and/or a decision is based on interpretation of responses the secretariat shall invite approval of a proposed course of action within a specified time delay, for example within two months.

-In proposing future action, due account shall be taken of the maximum possible number of confirmations and specified maximum life of the deliverable concerned (see Table S1).
+In proposing future action, due account shall be taken of the maximum possible number of confirmations and specified maximum life of the document concerned (see Table S1).

 2.9.3.2 Interpretation of ballot results for International Standards